-The Cambridge International General Certificate of Secondary Education (IGCSE) is designed as a two-year curriculum Program leading to a Certificate which is internationally recognized as equivalent in standard to the British GCSE.
-The Cambridge IGCSE constitutes a fully-integrated curriculum for students in their last two years of Secondary Education.
+The Cambridge International General Certificate of Secondary Education (IGCSE) is designed as a two-year curriculum Programme leading to a Certificate which is internationally recognized as equivalent in standard to the British GCSE.
+The Cambridge IGCSE offered by DRSIS constitutes a fully-integrated curriculum for students in their last two years of Secondary Education.
 The Cambridge IGCSE is administered by the University of Cambridge, England.

 Cambridge IGCSE Examination is taken as a qualification towards International Certificate of Education (ICE).
 The ICE is awarded to the candidate who passes in at least seven IGCSE subjects including two from Group 1 and one from each of Groups 2 to 5.
 The seventh subject may be chosen from any of the syllabus Groups.
 The candidates who qualify for the ICE award will be placed in any one of the three categories.

 Grade A (a) or above in five subjects and Grade C (c) or above in two subjects.

 Grade C (c) or above in five subjects and Grade F (f) or above in two subjects.

 Grade G (g) or above in seven subjects.

 The requirements for the ICE must normally be satisfied at one and the same examination.